• Home

 • Data integrity.
 Connectors maintain the integrity of data during the extraction and loading processes.
 This reduces the risk of errors that may arise from manual data handling.

-• Unified reporting: Power BI connectors enable you to consolidate data from multiple sources into a single report.
+• Unified reporting: Power BI connectors enable you to consolidate data from multiple sources into a single report, allowing you to define cross-filter direction for more accurate data relationships and analysis.

 • Scalability.
 Power BI connectors are capable of scaling to accommodate new sources and increased data volumes.